relair/material-dynamic-table/README.md

 The supported version of Angular Material will be indicated by the major version number of this library.
 Version 8.3.0 is for Angular Material ^8.0.0, version 9.3.0 is for ^9.0.0, while versions <1.3.0 should work for versions <8.0.0.

-For Angular Material 15 the library is using legacy material components.
+For Angular Material 15 and 16 the library is using legacy material components.

+Version 17 of this library is using new versions of material components for table and paginator.

 Filter is using material icon, so adding material icons may be needed as well: https://material.angular.io/guide/getting-started#step-6-optional-add-material-icons